panzerdp/dmitripavlutin.com/content/posts/105-react-forms/index.md

 First, let's mark with `required` attribute the inputs that are required for completion: *Name*, *Color*, and *Age*.

-Second, let's make sure that user introduces a positive number, bigger than `0`, inside the *Age* field by marking it `type="number"` and `min="0"`.
+Second, let's make sure that the user introduces a positive number, bigger than `0`, inside the *Age* field by marking it `type="number"` and `min="0"`.

-No validation attributes are added to *Habits* textarea, because this field is optional and has no restrictions over the introduced text.
+No validation attributes are added to *Habits* textarea because the field is optional and has no restrictions over the introduced text.

 ```jsx{13,19,28}
 // ...